jtbennett/create-ts-project/README.md

 - **node-cli.** Use this for command-line interfaces (CLIs).

-  The template has dependencies on `yargs` and `chalk`, but you can remove those and use whatever frameworks you like.
+  The template has a dependency on `yargs` , but you can remove it and use whatever frameworks you like.

   ```bash
   yarn tsp add my-cli --template my-cli